FrancescoMarz10/Shape_op/README.md

-# shape_op
+# Shape_op
-project for iOSAcademy, game for "Team building"
+Project for iOSAcademy, game for "Team building"